Glutathione for Dogs & Cats

 1. Supports Immune System

-A strong immune system is crucial for your pet’s health, as it helps to protect against infections, diseases, and illnesses.
+A strong immune system is crucial for your pet’s health, as it helps to protect against systemic issues, weakened immune systems, and illnesses.
 Glutathione is a powerful antioxidant that helps to support the immune system by neutralizing harmful free radicals and strengthening immune cells.
-It also helps to boost the production of white blood cells, which play a vital role in fighting off infections.
+It also helps to boost the production of white blood cells, which play a vital role in fighting off systemic health issues.